datasci4fun/Zippy-s-calculator/README.md

 ⸻

-## How the code is organised
+How the code is organised

-File	Responsibility	Key take-aways for beginners main.go	Starts the program, prints a banner, calls the UI loop.
+File	Responsibility	Beginner take-aways main.go	Starts the program, prints a banner, calls the UI loop.
 Shows the minimal structure of a Go main package. ui.go	Handles all user interaction (menu, number input, validation).
-Demonstrates buffered input with bufio.Reader, string→number parsing calculator.go	Pure math functions plus error checking (division-by-zero).
+Demonstrates buffered input and string → number parsing. calculator.go	Pure math functions plus error checking (division by zero).
 Separates business logic from I/O; shows how to return errors.

-(The table above is for README clarity; the code itself never relies on tables.)

 ⸻

 Extending the calculator
 	•	Add new operators
 	1. Append the symbol to ops in ui.go.
-	2. Add a case in Calculate() inside calculator.go (or write a new helper).
+	2. Add a case in Calculate() inside calculator.go (or write a helper).
-	•	Make it GUI-based
-Replace the console UI with a toolkit like Fyne or Gio when you’re comfortable.
+	•	Make it GUI-based — swap the console UI for a toolkit like Fyne or Gio.
-	•	Add unit tests
-Create calculator_test.go and test each math helper with the testing package.
+	•	Add unit tests — create calculator_test.go and test each math helper with Go’s testing package.

 ⸻